robertop87/opengen/README.md

 # Update 1.
 (Nothing fixed)

 The issue was fixed in this [commit](https://github.com/robertop87/opengen/commit/540a8dd4f6e51f4b95eff452f63e32a10dc50a48).
-The new [Pet.java](build/generated-src/swagger/src/main/java/org/openapitools/model/Pet.java) result is correct.
+The generate [Pet.java](src/test/resources/Pet.java) is correct.

 You can read the above lines to understand the reported issue.